 The Borderlands Ensemble was formed in 2017 by Johanna Lundy, Ellen Chamberlain, Sarah Toy, Ann Weaver, and Robert Chamberlain.
 After many years working together in an orchestral setting, we were ready to explore new concert formats and to cultivate relationships with our audiences and the community.
 Our performances aim to disrupt barriers imposed by classical music traditions, making classical music more engaging and relevant to all people.
-Past concerts have taken place at breweries, biker bars, and coffee houses and the group has collaborated with the Museum of Contemporary Art-Tucson, the Consulate of Mexico in Tucson, UNAM-Tucson, El Crisol Mezcal Bar, Galeria Mitotera, the Loft Cinema, and others.
+Past concerts have taken place at coffee houses, biker bars, art galleries, outdoors, and even a movie theatre.
+The group has collaborated with a variety of organizations in southern Arizona, including the Museum of Contemporary Art-Tucson, the Consulate of Mexico in Tucson, UNAM-Tucson, El Crisol Mezcal Bar, Galeria Mitotera, the Loft Cinema, Tohono Chul, Hotel Congress, Saint Charles Tavern, and others.

 We support composers and believe in the medium of contemporary art music to open hearts, shed light on humanity, and create collective experiences.
 We also enjoy performing pop, rock, and folk crossover music.
 We strive to celebrate diversity in everything we do, working to create social change in the borderlands community through music.